Vkamble61/lm-lab-monitoring-devops/docs/monitoring/INSTRUMENTATION.md

     }, 200
 ```

-### Step 3 - Testing locally

-If you are able to run the backend API locally (by either Docker or the Python command) you should now be able to visit [http://127.0.0.1:5000/metrics](http://127.0.0.1:5000/metrics) and see a list of the Prometheus metrics now being made available for prometheus to scrape.

 ### Step 4 - Commit, Push and Deploy

 Now that the code is instrumented you can commit and push your code to your forked repository.

 If you have setup CircleCI it will build and push your docker image.

+Or alternatively you can push the image up manually - remember to give the image a new tag (version) when you build and push it.

-You'll then need to update ArgoCD to deploy the new docker image to your cluster.
-(Replacing the old one)
+You'll then need to update ArgoCD to deploy the new docker image to your cluster by updating the tag in the **values.yaml** of your GitOps repo.

+Remember to utilise ArgoCD to **Synchronize** the state across the cluster.

+**TIP:** If you're having trouble accessing the ArgoCD dashboard, sometimes the port-forwarding can timeout.
+You can Ctrl+C to cancel the existing port-forwarding and then re-run the command.

 ### Step 5 - Verify that new version is deployed